Syria denies kidnapping or holding U.S. journalist missing for 10 years | Law-Order

 Syria denies kidnapping or holding U.S. journalist missing for 10 years

-In an interview with General Security magazine, his agency's official publication, Ibrahim said that in past talks with Damascus on Tice, Syria had raised demands related to the withdrawal of U.S. forces, a resumption of diplomatic relations and the lifting of some U.S. sanctions.
-On Monday, State Department spokesperson Ned Price repeated Washington's calls to Syria to ensure Tice and every U.S. national held in Syria can return home.
+Asked if Washington could say with certainty whether Tice was still in the custody of the Syrian government, Price said: "We believe, to this very day, that Syria still has the power to release Austin Tice.

-Syria on Wednesday denied kidnapping or holding a U.S. journalist who disappeared a decade ago a week after President Joe Biden demanded that Damascus let him go home.
+Syria's government on Wednesday denied kidnapping or holding a U.S. journalist who disappeared a decade ago, a week after President Joe Biden demanded that Damascus let him go home.

 Austin Tice, a former U.S. Marine and a freelance journalist, was kidnapped in August 2012 aged 31 while reporting in Damascus on the uprising against Syrian President Bashar al-Assad.
 His family believes he is alive and still being held in Syria.
 The identity of Tice's captors is not known, and there has been no claim of responsibility for his abduction.